10 Tips to Holiday Cheer

 - Eat regularly and avoid “saving up” for a meal.
 This can help control urges and keep your body satisfied and nourished which in turn can help with mood and stress management.

-- Allow yourself to have fun and not as rigid with food.
+- Allow yourself to have fun and not be as rigid with food.

 - Set an intention or goal around the holiday.
 This can be related to food or also family and relationships and what you hope to get from the time with loved ones.